jorrimprins/machine-learning/README.md

-# machinelearning
+### Machine Learning
-Machine Learning for Econometrics course at the University of Amsterdam, followed in 2019-2020.
+This is a repository for the Machine Learning for Econometrics course at the University of Amsterdam (2019/2020).

 Authors:

 Vien Dinh

 Jorrim Prins